analysiscenter/cardio/README.md

 For more details see [the documentation and tutorials](https://analysiscenter.github.io/cardio/).

+## About CardIO

 The library is based on [Dataset](https://github.com/analysiscenter/dataset/).
-We suggest to read Dataset's [documentation](https://analysiscenter.github.io/dataset/) to learn more, however, you may skip it for the first reading.
+We suggest to read Dataset's [documentation](https://analysiscenter.github.io/dataset/) to learn more.

 CardIO has three modules: [```batch```](https://analysiscenter.github.io/cardio/intro/batch.html) [```models```](https://analysiscenter.github.io/cardio/intro/models.html) and [```pipelines```](https://analysiscenter.github.io/cardio/intro/pipeline.html).